Naseem Shah: International career

 Later the same month, he was named in Pakistan's T20I squad for the 2022 Asia Cup.
 He made his T20I debut on 28 August 2022, against India.

 On 7 September 2022, Naseem Shah made history by delivering 2 sixes against Afghanistan to save Pakistan from a defeat and help qualify for the finals.

-In September 2022, he was named in Pakistan's T20i squad for England's tour of Pakistan.
-In October 2022, Naseem was named in Pakistan’s T20i squad for the Tri-Series in New Zealand.
+In September 2022, he was named in Pakistan's T20I squad for England's tour of Pakistan.
+In October 2022, Naseem was named in Pakistan’s T20I squad for the Tri-Series in New Zealand.
 Later in October, Naseem was named in Pakistan's T20i squad for the 2022 ICC Men's T20 World Cup.
-He had a proficient run in the World Cup and helped Pakistan qualify for the 2022 ICC Men's T20 World Cup Final, but sadly losing it.
+He had a proficient run in the World Cup and helped Pakistan qualify for the 2022 ICC Men's T20 World Cup Final, but lost it.

 In November 2022, he was named in Pakistan's Test squad for England's tour of Pakistan.
 After the first match, Naseem suffered a shoulder injury that ruled him out of the series.

-In December 2022, he was named in Pakistan’s Test squad for New Zealand's tour of Pakistan and later for the ODI squad in January 2023.
+In December 2022, he was named in Pakistan’s Test squad for New Zealand's tour of Pakistan and later in the ODI squad in January 2023.
 In the first ODI against New Zealand, Naseem took his second fifer in ODIs and a consecutive fifer.

+In September, he was ruled out of 2023 World Cup due to an injury.

+In May 2024, he was named in Pakistan’s squad for the 2024 ICC Men's T20 World Cup tournament.